By George Harrison

 Perhaps Clayt Dovey’s greatest asset was his love for life.
 You could never be around him without immediately recognizing it.
 There was always a twinkle in his eye.
 Even after a debilitating stroke, Clayt still fished and hunted with the aid of supports needed to achieve accuracy.
 His most precious possessions were his family, friends and a series of adorable pug dogs.
 Because I was one of those friends, I consider myself fortunate to have spent time with, and had my life enriched by, this legend.

 George H. Harrison, of Hubertus, Wis., is a freelance writer/photographer and book author.
-He has received the Ham Brown, Jade of Chiefs and Outstanding Board Member awards since joining OWAA 45 years ago.
+He has received the Ham Brown, Circle of Chiefs and Outstanding Board Member awards since joining OWAA 45 years ago.